 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.10 minutes getting to work every day.

-The citizens of Hebron - Chester are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Hebron - Chester having a bachelor's degree or advanced degree.
+The education level of Hebron - Chester citizens is a little higher than the average for US cities and towns: 23.31% of adults in Hebron - Chester have at least a bachelor's degree.

 The per capita income in Hebron - Chester in 2022 was $35,521, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $142,084 for a family of four.
 However, Hebron - Chester contains both very wealthy and poor people as well.